Close Menu

 WHAT EVIDENCE DO YOU NEED TO PROVE THAT YOU DON’T NEED A REPRESENTATIVE PAYEE?

-SSA reviews any evidence that can help them understand a beneficiary’s ability to manage their benefits.
+SSA reviews any evidence that can help them understand a person’s ability to manage their benefits.
 This is called a capability determination.
 SSA looks at legal, medical, and lay evidence to determine whether or not you can manage your own funds.

 LEGAL EVIDENCE